-The total EP has three linearly independent contributions, namely driving work, excess EP, and housekeeping EP \cite{ATM_2024_nr_st,atm_2025_var_epr_derivation}.
-They physically correspond to dissipation due to total free energy, relaxation towards the Boltzmann distribution, and sustaining nonconservative forces, respectively.
-However, in the work discussed so far, the focus of optimization has been on driving work or excess EPR.
-The optimization of the housekeeping EPR has been completely lacking, which quantifies the thermodynamic cost of sustaining non-equilibrium currents.
-In addition, the focus has been on continuous-state systems, instead of discrete-state systems.
-Where, due to the non-quadratic dependence of the EPR on driving affinity in discrete-state systems, cEQ optimal control methods are physically less relevant, as they assume a quadratic dependence of the EPR on driving affinity and neglect housekeeping EPR \cite{atm_2024_var_epr,atm_2025_var_epr_derivation}.
-Despite attempts to understand the finite-time optimal processes consistent in ST, inconsistencies and discrepancies persist, and a coherent unified framework and understanding of the finite-time optimal control in ST is lacking.
+The total EP has three linearly independent contributions, namely driving work, excess EP, and housekeeping EP \cite{ATM_2024_nr_st, atm_2025_var_epr_derivation}, which physically correspond to dissipation due to the total free energy, relaxation towards the Boltzmann distribution, and sustaining nonconservative forces, respectively.
+However, in the works discussed so far, the focus of optimization has been on driving work or excess EPR, while the optimization of the housekeeping EPR --- which quantifies the thermodynamic cost of sustaining non-equilibrium currents --- has been entirely absent.
+In addition, the focus has been on continuous-state systems rather than discrete-state systems, where the non-quadratic dependence of the EPR on the driving affinity renders close-to-equilibrium optimal control methods physically less relevant, as they assume a quadratic dependence of the EPR on the driving affinity and neglect the housekeeping EPR \cite{atm_2024_var_epr, atm_2025_var_epr_derivation}.
+Despite attempts to understand finite--time optimal processes consistently within ST, inconsistencies and discrepancies persist, and a coherent, unified framework for finite--time optimal control in ST is lacking.

-Due to their better computational aspects, variational formulations of physical processes have been utilized to study the dynamics of non-equilibrium systems, for instance, phase transitions, first-passage times, and metastability in stochastic systems \cite{Weinan_2004,Heymann_2008,Vanden-Eijnden_2008,Grafke_2017,Grafke_2019,Gagrani_2023,Zakine_2023,Smith_2024}.
-Variational formulations have broad applicability for efficient numerical optimization problems in machine learning \cite{Cherukuri_2017,Lin_2020,Yan_2022}, and have recently been explored in ST \cite{kim_2020,Otsubo_2020,Manikandan_2020,Otsubo_2022,Horiguchi_2024,Tottori_2024}.
-Recently, an exact variational formulation for fEQ discrete-state processes has been formulated, namely, the `Minimum action principle' (MinAP) \cite{atm_2024_var_epr,atm_2025_var_epr_derivation}, an exact canonical ensemble analog of non-equilibrium discrete-state systems, that connects the transition probability measure to thermodynamic and dynamic physical quantities, namely entropy production and thermodynamic length of transition currents/traffics.
-The application of MinAP unifies FR and the non-quadratic formulation of TKUR within a single framework \cite{atm_2024_var_epr,atm_2025_var_epr_derivation}.